AMfeta99/NLP_LLM/README.md

   - Challenges and opportunities that generative AI creates for businesses after hearing stories from industry researchers and practitioners.
 #### Course Certificate: [Link](https://www.coursera.org/account/accomplishments/certificate/Y2C2XJL6JMPW); [More Info](https://www.coursera.org/account/accomplishments/verify/Y2C2XJL6JMPW)

-## Relevant Topics
+## Relevant/Hot Topics
 ### Finetuning LLMs
 ### [Finetuning Large Language Models](https://www.coursera.org/programs/bosch-learning-program-8hold/projects/finetuning-large-language-models-project?source=search) (DeepLearning.AI & LAMINI)
   -  Essential finetuning concepts and how to train a large language model.
   -  Understand how finetuning differs from prompt engineering, and when to use both.
-  -  Practical experience with real data sets, and how to use techniques for your own projects.
+  -  Practical experience with real data sets, and how to use techniques for projects.
 #### Course Certificate: [Link](https://learn.deeplearning.ai/accomplishments/0478e5ad-9140-472d-a957-9fcd441a2073?usp=sharing); [More Info](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/)

+### Large Language Model Operations
 ### [LLMOps](https://www.deeplearning.ai/short-courses/llmops/?utm_campaign=googlecloud3-launch&utm_medium=announcement&utm_source=discourse) (DeepLearning.AI & Google Cloud)
   - Retrieve and transform training data for supervised fine-tuning of an LLM.
-  - Version your data and tuned models to track your tuning experiments.
+  - Version data and tuned models to track your tuning experiments.
   - Configure an open-source supervised tuning pipeline and then execute that pipeline to train and then deploy a tuned LLM.
   - Output and study safety scores to responsibly monitor and filter your LLM application’s behavior.
   - Tun and deploy LLM
-  - Tools you’ll practice with include BigQuery data warehouse, the open-source Kubeflow Pipelines, and Google Cloud.
+  - Practice with Tools as BigQuery data warehouse, the open-source Kubeflow Pipelines, and Google Cloud.
 #### Course Certificate: [Link](https://learn.deeplearning.ai/accomplishments/10ca5b0b-28b4-42e2-a909-5b6e6a81c8d2?usp=sharing); [More Info](https://www.deeplearning.ai/short-courses/llmops/)

+### Retrieval Augmented Generation (RAG)
 ### [LangChain Chat with Your Data](https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/) (DeepLearning.AI & LangChain)
+  - Retrieval Augmented Generation (RAG), a common LLM application that retrieves contextual documents from an external dataset.
+  - Building a chatbot that responds to queries based on the content of your documents, rather than the information it has learned in training.
 #### Course Certificate: [Link](); [More Info](https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/)